saras152/myVehicleDetection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The function find_cars in code cell number 16 includes the sliding window search algorithm.
 This code was taken from the class assignment.
 This code steps through the image in both horizontal and vertical directions.
+The image scale selected (1.5) is sufficient for image recognition.

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: